 Scout Field Guide >

 One of the highlights of a visit to Zermatt is the opportunity to capture incredible photos of the Matterhorn from all different angles, in varying light conditions.
-The beauty of the ski areas is that most runs see the mountain from slightly different angles – for example from Schwarzsee you have a more up-close view from underneath, while Gornergrat has incredible panoramas.
+The beauty of the ski area is that most runs see the mountain from slightly different angles – for example from Schwarzsee you have a more up-close view from underneath, while Gornergrat has incredible panoramas.
+It is well worth including the Matterhorn Glacier Paradise cable car in your ski itinerary one day (and this is also available to non-skiers).
+It has the highest cable car station in Europe and the views into Italy, France and Switzerland are breathtaking.

 And if you’re lucky to time it right you can have a dinner at restaurants at Rothorn, Gornergrat or Matterhorn Glacier Paradise followed by a moonlit ski down to the village with ski patrol.
 Available once a month at full moon only.
 Gornergrat also serves dinner with visits to the observatory to see the stars.
 The Zermatt Scout Field Guide has more details about activities in Zermatt.